osabased/horizon/stack.md

 ## 5. Repo Intelligence Adapter Plane

-Horizon should not build the repo graph from scratch.
+Horizon should not own the repo graph from scratch.

 It should adapt external backends into Horizon objects.